 “I suspected many doctors wouldn’t give credence to my concerns, and I read that many don’t screen for parasites.
 So although I didn’t have a formal diagnosis, I decided to treat my body for parasites naturally and see if I felt better.

 “To cleanse my system, I followed Gittleman’s advice to eat raw or roasted pumpkin seeds.
 I found roasted tasted better and were easier to digest.
-I also took two supplements by Uni Key that are part of a colon-cleansing kit: Para-Key, which contains grapefruit seed extract and wormwood to rid unwanted microorganisms from the GI tract, and Verma-Plus, which uses a blend of herbs to flush parasites from the system.
+I also took two supplements that are part of a colon-cleansing kit.
+One contains grapefruit seed extract and wormwood to rid unwanted microorganisms from the GI tract, and the other uses a blend of herbs to flush parasites from the system.

 “In one week, I had more energy and less gas.
 And within a month, I felt 100 percent better and was back to my old self.
 I was sleeping through the night.
 And I had the stamina and focus to finish my book.
 That alone reminded me of all the things I could accomplish now that I had my energy back.